 Leonardo da Vinci best exemplifies this in his perspectival study for The Adoration of the Magi around 1481.
 This incredible sketch demonstrates the great lengths that da Vinci went through to determine the focal point of the piece.
 Notice how the lines, from the steps to the arches, all converge at the same spot on the horizon line.

 Just as one-point perspective focuses on one vanishing point, two-point perspective ushers in a second one.
 Typically, these two points are at the opposite sides of the composition, such as one on the far left and another on the far right.
+Two-point perspective has vertical lines that are perpendicular to the ground plane.
+For example: think of the sides of a building as the vertical lines and the sidewalk as your ground plane.

 Introduction to Atmospheric Perspective